Barsetshire: Barchester

 William Golding refers to Barchester and its cathedral in passing in his 1967 novel The Pyramid, set in the small fictional market town of Stilbourne.

 In J. L. Carr's 1975 novella How Steeple Sinderby Wanderers Won the F.A.
 Cup, the title team play in the Barchester & District League.
-During the course of the story, they play Barchester City (known as the Holy Boys) at home in an FA Cup qualifier.
+During the story, they play Barchester City (known as the Holy Boys) at home in an FA Cup qualifier.